 The Error/Damage Theory also has several subcategories:

-- Wear and Tear - Systems within the body begin to break down over time, causing parts of the body not to function as they should.
+- Wear and Tear - The wear and tear theory is when systems within the body begin to break down over time, causing parts of the body not to function as they should.
 These system failures progress and affect other areas leading to death.

 - Rate of Living Theory - This theory suggests that every living organism has an exact number of heartbeats, breaths, and days predetermined before being born.